9. Database access

 ![]() |

-- In [1], the [business] project has become the active project in the solution
+- in [1], the [metier] project became the solution's active project

-- in [2]: the project references.
-Note the reference to the DLL of the [dao] layer created previously.
-This procedure for adding a reference was described in version 5, in section 6.4.4.
+- in [2]: project references.
+Note the reference on the DLL of the [dao] layer created earlier.
+This reference addition procedure was described in version 5, paragraph 6.4.4.

 ![]() |